top of page

 Beaches and Mangroves:

-Manuel Antonio National Park features beautiful white-sand beaches bordered by dense mangroves.
+Manuel Antonio Park features beautiful white-sand beaches bordered by dense mangroves.
 These coastal ecosystems provide vital habitats for species such as crocodiles, green iguanas, and a variety of water birds.
 Mangroves are also crucial for coastal protection against erosion and as nurseries for fish and crustaceans.

 Conservation and Protection: